boskovav/PIQMEE-Tutorial/README.md

 **Option 1**: The first and simpler way is to represent each copy of each unique sequence as a separate entry in the alignment.
 This means that each unique sequence will appear in the alignment (fasta file) as many times as is the number of its total copies.
-Sampling time point has to specified accordingly for each sequence and the number of total copies has to be set to 1 either in the sequence annotation, directly in the alignment file, or will be input later in BEAUti manually.
+Sampling time point has to specified accordingly for each sequence and the number of total copies has to be set to 1 either in the sequence annotation directly in the alignment file, or will be input later in BEAUti manually.
-However, if the data set is large, specifying the number of copies in this way may cause BEAST to use too much memory, and thus lead to initialization errors, when reading in the xml file.
+However, if the data set is large, specifying the number of copies in this way may cause BEAST to use too much memory when reading in the xml file, and thus lead to initialization errors.

 **Option 2**: The second and recommended way is to de-duplicate repetitive sequences per each time point.
 In other words, each unique sequence will appear in the alignment (fasta file) as many times as there are different sampling times associated with that sequence.